-So, last night, Wednesday 24th February; for anyone struggling with dates recently, was the Brit Awards.
+So, last night, Wednesday 24th February; was the Brit Awards.
 The Brit’s are one of the UK’s biggest award ceremony’s and each year it brings a hint of excitement and anticipation.
 The Brit’s have a bit of a reputation for supplying us viewers with either controversial or shocking moments.
 But this year was quintessentially British, everyone had a good time, it all went without a hiccup and no one turned up just to be a bit of a douche bag.

 I won’t go down the route of “are the awards credible” “it’s a pop fest now” “no-one is rock and roll anymore”, as I actually enjoy watching the show in anticipation of anything it may hold.

 It was Ant and Dec’s last year of hosting the show, and they really did “up their game”!
 The lads were great hosts and really held the show together.
 The first performers of the night were Coldplay, a band that I can take or leave.

 I like some of their songs but I always think they sound awful live!
 Is that just me?
 Chris Martin is a great guy, and I’m sure the other members are too, even though no one knows who they are.
 I did think it was funny when Chris introduced the whole band on stage using the names of the 1D lads, so still, we don’t know the other members!

 Other performers throughout the night were amazing, the ones that stood out for me were Jess Glynne, her voice is just incredible.
 This past year she has released hit after hit, if you haven’t listened to her album; I Cry When I Laugh, I really recommend it.

 James Bay is brilliant, it helps that he is also beautiful looking (girl note, sorry).
 His duet with Justin Bieber was so good, I loved that acoustic version of Love Yourself.
 Little Mix were amazing too, those girls looked so hot and boy, can they move, they really showed everyone how fab they are.